-A It sure was, right.
+A: It sure was, right.
 We had done work on a symbolic '47 and, in turn, had a grille on the back end of it.
 I had a lot of sketches where the glass curved around in the back.
 So we built a wood model of this early pre-'47 prototype, which had some of the characteristics of the production car, albeit they were somewhat different.
 It didn't have a fender, as such, on the rear end.
 It had detail around the back, and it had a grille across the back, and the car, actually, was being considered for a rear engine automobile.

-Q Whose idea was that?
+Q: Whose idea was that?

-A It wasn't necessarily just ours.
+A: It wasn't necessarily just ours.
 We thought it would be a good idea, and we talked to chassis.
-At that time, Roy Cole was vicepresident in charge of engineering, and he thought it would be a good idea.
+At that time, Roy Cole was vice-president in charge of engineering, and he thought it would be a good idea.
 He was familiar with Porsche's attempts, and, at one point, they did contact Porsche, and Porsche built a rear-engine car for them.
 It was a rather ugly looking machine, but, mechanically, it was a pretty good car.
 They built two cars.
 One being a rear-engine, rear-wheel drive car, and the other one was a front-engine, rear-wheel drive car.

 Then Loewy and Ex began to squabble pretty heavy, to the degree that you could see it just wasn't going to work.
-We moved from the Sample Street building over to the 48 building across from the administration building and took a whole top floor, on which Loewy began to build a design department.
+We moved from the Sample Street building over to the 48 building across from the admi-nistration building and took a whole top floor, on which Loewy began to build a design department.
 At that time, Ex and Frank were working on the '47 in Ex's basement.
 They had some dimensions, and they were working like hell and wanted to beat Loewy out of the thing.

+Q: Did this clandestine affair have the concurrence of any top brass?

+A: Roy Cole.

-- Q Did this clandestine affair have the concurrence of any top brass? - A Roy Cole. - Q He was the evil genius behind this? - A I don't know whether he told any of the other top brass about it or not.
+Q: He was the evil genius behind this?

+A: I don't know whether he told any of the other top brass about it or not.
 Vance might have known about it.
 Who knows?
+I don't

-I don't. - Q Paul Hoffman was still around in those days? - A Oh, sure. - Q He'd come back after the war? - A Very much.
+Q: Paul Hoffman was still around in those days?

+A: Very much.
 He was around.
 He was a helluva nice guy.
 [It was]